milosz08/gemini-auto-temp-chat/README.md

 ## Known issues

-- [ ] When a user is not logged in, a redirect from gemini.google.com can cause the extension to activate undesirably on the landing page.
-The extension should only activate after the user has successfully logged in and the main chat interface is loaded.

 - [ ] The button added by the extension disappears when the user dynamically resizes the browser window.
 A page refresh is required for the button to reappear.